Arham-ifran/sample-myntist-backend/README.md

 One of the largest NFT marketplace for buying and selling NFTs.
 Some of the blockchain networks compatible with this marketplace are Binance and MYNT token.
 This is a NFT Marketplace for users to choose the NFT they want to invest in, sell and buy NFTs.

+Myntist Backend is an example web application that includes a code snippet extracted from the stable application.

 ## Requirements

 For development, you will need MongoDB v4.x, Node.js v14.x (recommended) and a node global package, NPM, installed in your environement.